UPDATED AS OF JANUARY 2019

 Common E-Rate Rural Healthcare Questions

-The filing window is open February through May.
+The filing window is open from the beginning of February through the end of May.
 During this time, rural healthcare organizations can submit a formal request for services (Form 461) and start fielding bids.

 - Who is responsible for completing the application paperwork for the Healthcare Connect Fund (HCF)?